 Peace and Security

-Germany participates constantly and actively in the United Nations’ efforts for peace and security, among other efforts, through the deployment of nearly 7,000 soldiers as part of peace missions mandated by the United Nations.
-As the fourth-largest contributor to the budget for peace-keeping measures of the United Nations, Germany contributes significantly to financing the “blue helmets.”
+Germany participates constantly and actively in the United Nations’ efforts for peace and security, namely through the deployment of currently about 5,000 soldiers, police officers and civilian experts as part of peace-keeping missions mandated by the United Nations.
+As the fourth-largest contributor to the peace-keeping budget, Germany contributes significantly to financing the “blue helmets.”

 The German Government is convinced that today’s complex challenges cannot be resolved through military means alone.
 Thus, Germany places equal emphasis on peace building, crisis prevention and recovery.
 Germany chaired the Peace Building Commission in 2010 and supports early recovery of post-crisis societies through its humanitarian and development assistance.